bpiwowar/papercite/readme.txt

 * object oriented redesign of the plugin, so that further extensions are easy to make
 * publications can be grouped by year

-The papercite plugin has been developed and tested under Wordpress 3.0.
+The papercite plugin has been developed and tested under Wordpress 3.1.
 It is based on bib2html version 0.9.3.

+Documentation can be found from within WordPress plugin list (click on the documentation link).

 == Installation ==